zsk612/tp/docs/DeveloperGuide.md

 |**Pros** | Initialization will be faster as data loaded grows little even in long terms.|
 |**Cons** | Deleting files and creating files need to handle file names carefully.|

-- Alternative 2: Load all past records during initilization
+- Alternative 2: Load all past records during initilization.

 |     |     |
 |-----|-----|